datacarpentry/shell-genomics/slides.md

     cd ..

 Now do `ls` and `pwd`.
-See now that we went back up in to the 'tutorial-shell-genomics' directory. `..` just means go back up a level.
+See now that we went back up in to the 'shell-genomics' directory. `..` just means go back up a level.

 ***